StrangeBeeCorp/docs/docs/thehive/administration/email-intake-connector/connect-a-mailbox.md

         10. Select **Create**.

-        11. Copy the Client ID and Client Secret values from the dialog.
+        11. Copy the Client ID and Client Secret values from the dialog for use in TheHive configuration.

         ### Step 5: Configure the email intake connector in TheHive

-        1. Retunr to your TheHive application.
+        1. Return to your TheHive application.

         2. In the **Provider** section, enter the following information: